imec-idlab/libschc/README.md

 As this implementation is work in progress, there are some limitations you should keep in mind.

 The library has been designed in such a way that it can be used on top of a constrained device, as well as on a more powerful server side device.
 As a consequence, memory allocation and memory intensive calculations are avoided.
 Fixed point arithmetic is used for 8-bit mircoprocessors, however some optimizations are possible.
 Consequently, the rules are constructed of 8-bit arrays, availble on all devices.
+Dynamic memory allocation is omitted as memory fragmentation would occur and performance would suffer, since many MCUs are not equipped with Memory Management Units (MMU).
+For the network gateway however, dynamic memory allocation should be implemented for several functions to avoid large memory pre-allocation.

 The current implementation is based on draft-ietf-lpwan-ipv6-static-context-hc-18 (<https://datatracker.ietf.org/doc/draft-ietf-lpwan-ipv6-static-context-hc/18/>), some naming conventions are therefore not in line with the current specification.